Jim Brown: Leading man

 MGM cast Brown in his first lead role in The Split (1968), based on a Parker novel by Donald E. Westlake.
 He was paid $125,000 for the role.
 Brown followed it with Riot (1969), a prison film for MGM.
 Both it and The Split were solid hits at the box office.
 Biographer Mike Freeman credits Brown with becoming "the first black action star", due to roles such as the Marine captain he portrayed in the hit 1968 film Ice Station Zebra.

 Brown went to 20th Century Fox for 100 Rifles (1969).
-Brown was billed over co stars Raquel Welch and Burt Reynolds and had a love scene with Welch, one of the first interracial love scenes and the first in a major Hollywood movie.
+Brown was billed over co-stars Raquel Welch and Burt Reynolds and had a love scene with Welch, one of the first interracial love scenes and the first in a major Hollywood movie.
 Raquel Welch reflected on the scene in Spike Lee's Jim Brown: All-American.
-For this role, Brown was paid $200,000 and received five percent of the film's box office, becoming one of the highest paid black actors.
+For this role, Brown was paid $200,000 and received five percent of the film's box office, becoming one of the highest-paid black actors.

+He tried a straight dramatic part in The Grasshopper (1970).